How social media is changing online shopping

 Snapchat goes a step further with online shopping

-Snapchat has experienced slower growth this year but that may change – as nobody is working harder on developing its platform.
+Snapchat has experienced slower growth this year but that may change – as nobody is working harder than Snapchat on platform development.

 Compared to Pinterest and Instagram, Snapchat is taking a completely different approach to online sales.
 Instead of focusing on big retail brands, Snapchat is giving its users an option to shop for concert and game tickets.
 And the best part, which no other platform can offer: all sales are completely in-app.